-San Japan’s Electronic Gaming areas will be hosting multiple gaming tournaments on multiple large projection screens and over 100 consoles and PCs of all different types.
-The console / PC sections will be located on the 3rd floor of the convention center in the Hemisfair Ballroom in a 30,000 square feet section.
+San Japan’s Electronic Gaming areas will be hosting multiple gaming tournaments on a large projection screen and over 40 consoles of all different types.
+The console sections will be located in Hall 2 of the HBG convention center in the with over 30,000 square feet section set aside.
 We will have one of the largest game rooms at any Texas anime convention.

-For any particular tournament questions please e-mail gaming(at)san-japan.org or ask them at the convention.
+For any particular tournament questions please go to challonge.com/communities/sanjapan.
 We will only post the tournament schedules on here since that’s all that is provided to us.
-Also, the tournament organizers do not give us the tournament rules.
-We do not pre-register online for tournaments as you will have to pay for them at the convention.

-San Japan 2020 Tournament Schedule Released By August 25th
+San Japan 2022 Tournament Schedule To Be Posted By August 20th

-Tournaments with cash entry are paid on-site at the convention inside the game room.
-There will be free tournaments which prizes will be from our prize chest (Random Prizes).
+Tournaments with cash entry are paid online or on-site at the convention inside the game room.
 All tournaments will have a limit by the number of entries and do tend to fill up based on the popularity of the game.

 There are no refunds on convention badges even if you are unable to enter a tournament.

-Any questions about the tournaments must be sent to firstname.lastname@example.org as San Japan does not have any information about tournament setups beyond what’s listed in the tournament schedule.
+Any questions about the tournaments must go to challonge.com/communities/sanjapan as San Japan does not have any information about tournament setups beyond what’s listed in the tournament schedule.

-Tournament entries prices will be listed on the schedule when it is released to the public.
+Tournament entries prices will be listed on the schedule when it is available.

 San Japan is partnering with multiple arcade suppliers to ensure that we bring Japanese arcade cabinets to our convention attendees.
 We will list the arcade games by September 1st.
 Most importantly, all games will be free of charge to play as long as you have a valid convention badge.

-San Japan is planning to have nearly 120 arcade cabinets, we will have a plethora of Japanese music rhythm games that you won’t find anywhere else in Texas!
+San Japan is planning to have between 50 to 100 arcade cabinets, we will have a plethora of Japanese music rhythm games not seen at any other Texas anime convention.